tzxb018/CS361-Grocery-App/README.md

   - updated the navigation bar UI
   - created FAQ page
 * Noah Anderson
-  -Implemented GListAccessor
+  - Implemented GListAccessor
-  -Designed GList object
+  - Designed GList object
-  -Re-designed Interfaces for GListAccessor/GListEngine
+  - Re-designed Interfaces for GListAccessor/GListEngine
 * Ryan Hruby
   - Created the database using a DDL script
   - Created test data and query scripts to ensure the database is working correctly